objetos/q_p5fx/draw_quadrille/values.md

 title: values
 ---

-Selectively draws cells in the `quadrille` with specified `values`, also discarding tile of unselected cells.
+Selectively draws cells in the `quadrille` based on the specified `values`, and skips tiles of unselected cells.
+This feature is often paired with a reference quadrille used to define the tiles.

 ## Example